-In certain circumstances, EFC may not be the appropriate program for assisting the young adult to achieve their goals.
-EFC may not be the appropriate program for young adults who are turning 18 and are currently experiencing one or more of the following community safety-related scenarios that have been clearly documented in the case file or Guardian:
+In certain circumstances, EFC is not the appropriate program for assisting the young adult to achieve their goals.
+EFC is not the appropriate program for young adults who are turning 18 and are experiencing one or more of the following community safety-related scenarios:

-- In a state of incarceration stemming from charges related to weapons, gang/cartel involvement or violent crimes, sex, human and drug trafficking, and whose release date is scheduled prior to reaching the age of 18 and who have not been willing to address these concerns; - Pending adult charges relating to weapons, gang/cartel involvement, and/or violent crimes, sex, human and drug trafficking; - Active affiliation or involvement with a gang/cartel as documented by the young adult's own information or information received through a verified resource (i.e. law enforcement, juvenile or adult justice, or another verifiable sources); or - Are actively abusing substances, showing a documented pattern of addiction as demonstrated by use of illegal substances or abuse of prescription medication that is contributing to identified areas of disengagement, and are currently unwilling to engage in treatment.
+- In a state of incarceration stemming from charges related to weapons, gang/cartel involvement or violent crimes, sex, human and drug trafficking, and whose release date is scheduled prior to reaching the age of 18; - Pending adult charges relating to weapons, gang/cartel involvement, and/or violent crimes, sex, human and drug trafficking; - Active affiliation or involvement with a gang/cartel as documented by the young adult's own information or information received through a verified resource (i.e. law enforcement, juvenile or adult justice, or another verifiable sources); or - Are an actively abusing substances showing a documented pattern of addiction as demonstrated by use of illegal substances or abuse of prescription medication that is contributing to identified areas of disengagement and unwilling to engage in treatment.

-For young adults who have one or more safety-related scenarios, schedule a meeting with the young adult and their supports at minimum 15 days prior to their 18th birthday to create a supportive plan to connect the young adult with appropriate community supports and services, as outlined in Section 4 and policy, Chapter 5 Sections 31 and 34.
+For young adults who have one or more safety-related scenarios, schedule a meeting with the young adult and their supports prior to their 18th birthday to create a discharge plan, as outlined in Section 4.